 When implementing the above strategies, it is important to maintain the flexibility to capitalize on opportunities as they arise.
 Goal elasticity may be required.
-If a group orentity wishes to champion a desired Active Living Plan-focused project or activity, it is important to give them the latitude to proceed.
+If a group or entity wishes to champion a desired Active Living Plan-focused project or activity, it is important to give them sufficient latitude to proceed.
 When no champion emerges on certain projects, the Active Living Committee may need to take that leading role.
-Without a champion, there is little likelihood of progress.
+Without a project champion, there is little likelihood of progress.